Helicase

-Helicases are a class of enzymes thought to be vital to all organisms.
+Helicases are a class of enzymes that are vital to all organisms.
 Their main function is to unpack an organism's genetic material.
-Helicases are motor proteins that move directionally along a nucleic acid phosphodiester backbone, separating two hybridized nucleic acid strands (hence helic- + -ase), using energy from ATP hydrolysis.
+Helicases are motor proteins that move directionally along a nucleic double helix, separating the two hybridized nucleic acid strands (hence helic- + -ase), via the energy gained from ATP hydrolysis.
 There are many helicases, representing the great variety of processes in which strand separation must be catalyzed.
 Approximately 1% of eukaryotic genes code for helicases.

 The human genome codes for 95 non-redundant helicases: 64 RNA helicases and 31 DNA helicases.

-Many cellular processes, such as DNA replication, transcription, translation, recombination, DNA repair, and ribosome biogenesis involve the separation of nucleic acid strands that necessitates the use of helicases.
-Some specialized helicases are also involved in sensing of viral nucleic acids during infection and fulfill a immunological function.
+Many cellular processes, such as DNA replication, transcription, translation, recombination, DNA repair and ribosome biogenesis involve the separation of nucleic acid strands that necessitates the use of helicases.
+Some specialized helicases are also involved in sensing viral nucleic acids during infection and fulfill an immunological function.
+Genetic mutations that affect helicases can have wide-reaching impacts for an organism, due to their significance in many biological processes.

 Function

 Helicases are often used to separate strands of a DNA double helix or a self-annealed RNA molecule using the energy from ATP hydrolysis, a process characterized by the breaking of hydrogen bonds between annealed nucleotide bases.
 They also function to remove nucleic acid-associated proteins and catalyze homologous DNA recombination.
 Metabolic processes of RNA such as translation, transcription, ribosome biogenesis, RNA splicing, RNA transport, RNA editing, and RNA degradation are all facilitated by helicases.
 Helicases move incrementally along one nucleic acid strand of the duplex with a directionality and processivity specific to each particular enzyme.

 Helicases adopt different structures and oligomerization states.
 Whereas DnaB-like helicases unwind DNA as ring-shaped hexamers, other enzymes have been shown to be active as monomers or dimers.
 Studies have shown that helicases may act passively, waiting for uncatalyzed unwinding to take place and then translocating between displaced strands, or can play an active role in catalyzing strand separation using the energy generated in ATP hydrolysis.
 In the latter case, the helicase acts comparably to an active motor, unwinding and translocating along its substrate as a direct result of its ATPase activity.
 Helicases may process much faster in vivo than in vitro due to the presence of accessory proteins that aid in the destabilization of the fork junction.